antiDigest/Grokking-Modern-System-Design-Interview/Design Newsfeed System/Requirements of a Newsfeed System's Design/README.md

 - CDN effectively delivers content to end-users reducing delay and burden on back-end servers.
 - Load balancers are necessary to distribute millions of incoming clients’ requests for newsfeed among the pool of available servers.
 In the next lesson, we’ll focus on the high-level and detailed design of the newsfeed system.

+## How will we design the newsfeed system?
+We have divided the design of the newsfeed system into the following three lessons:

+1. [Requirements](../Requirements%20of%20a%20Newsfeed%20System's%20Design/): In this lesson, we’ll identify the functional and non-functional requirements.
+We’ll also estimate the resource requirements to provide a personalized newsfeed to billions of users each day.
+2. [Design](../Design%20of%20a%20Newsfeed%20System/): We’ll discuss the high-level and detailed design of the newsfeed system in this lesson.
+We’ll also describe the API design and database schema for our proposed design.
+Moreover, this lesson will also help us to rank newsfeed to provide a better experience to users.
+3. [Evaluation](../Evaluation%20of%20a%20Newsfeed%20System's%20Design/): In this lesson, we’ll evaluate the design of the newsfeed system based on the non-functional requirements.
+We’ll also take a quiz to assess our understanding of the design of the newsfeed system.
+Let’s list down the requirements for designing our version of the newsfeed system.